-Due to COVID-19 travel restrictions, local tourist attractions like Mangar (for people living in New Delhi & NCR) are becoming evidently mainstream.
-Travellers are exploring their own backyard like they never did before.
+After COVID-19 travel restrictions, local tourist attractions like Mangar (for people living in New Delhi & NCR) become evidently mainstream.

 And the same applies to me!